Podiatry vs Orthopedics

 Should you see a Podiatrist or an Orthopedic Surgeon?

-As you would with any major health care decision, research your doctor.
-There is some overlap between the conditions a podiatrist and an orthopedic surgeon would treat, so take some time to determine who is the best fit for you.
-If your problem is related to skin, nails, or soft tissue of your feet, and it is a straightforward diagnosis, podiatrists are a great place to start.
-They frequently treat these issues and are well equipped to take care of you.
-Both types of doctors can treat conditions such as arthritis, a fracture, or bunions, but if the injury is more complicated to diagnose or may need surgery, a podiatrist will often refer you to an orthopedic surgeon.
-Orthopedic surgeons are holistically trained to take care of your entire body, and are experts in muscle, bone, and tendon injuries.
+As you would with any major health care decision, research your doctor and take some time to determine who is the best fit for you.
+Podiatrists regularly treat problems related to your foot's skin and nails and they are well equipped to take care of you.
+Both types of doctors can treat conditions such as arthritis, a fracture, or bunions, but if the injury is more complicated to diagnose or may need surgery, consider seeing an orthopedic surgeon.
+Orthopedic surgeons are holistically trained to take care of your entire body, and are experts in muscle, bone, and tendon injuries, such as sports injuries.
 If the pain in your foot is originating somewhere else in your body, they will be equipped to properly diagnose you and to develop a treatment plan.

 Learn more about the Foot and Ankle Center of Resurgens Orthopaedics.